camunda/camunda-docs/docs/components/integration-framework/connectors/out-of-the-box-connectors/rest.md

 ![rest connector http response mapping](../img/connectors-rest-http-response-mapping.png)

 The next steps in your process will have access to the `currentWeather` variable that will contain the full response and the mapped variables from the result expression: `actual_temp`, `feel_temp`, and `weather`.

+## Run in Self-Managed

+Follow the [installation guide](/self-managed/platform-deployment/overview.md) to consume this Connector in a Self-Managed environment using the [pre-packaged Connector runtime environment](../custom-built-connectors/connector-sdk.md#pre-packaged-runtime-environment).

+Alternatively, you can create a [custom Connector runtime environment](../custom-built-connectors/connector-sdk.md#connector-job-handler) and include this Connector.